Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 - **CLIENTSECRET-CHANGEME**: string used as the secret for a OIDC protocol
 - **APISERVERSECRET-CHANGEME**: string used as the secret for a OIDC protocol for apiserver
 - **SECRET-CHANGEME**: string used as the secret for a OIDC protocol
+- **GRAFANASECRET-CHANGEME**: string used as the secret for a OIDC protocol for Grafana
 - **HELM-RELEASE**: release name used in the helm install command
 - **LOCAL-IP**: IP address that can be accessed from both outside of the cluster and inside of the cluster.